 And that’s it!
 It may not be as easy as a calculator, but it's quite possible to do yourself.

-If you enjoyed this article, don’t forget to subscribe for updates at the bottom of the page.
+If you enjoyed this article, don’t forget to subscribe for updates here.
 Thanks for reading!